rancher/rancher-docs/docs/pages-for-subheaders/installation-requirements.md

 The [Rancher support matrix](https://www.suse.com/suse-rancher/support-matrix) lists which OS and Docker versions were tested for each Rancher version.

-Docker is required for nodes that will run RKE Kubernetes clusters.
+Docker is required for nodes that will run RKE clusters.
 It is not required for RKE2 or K3s clusters.

 The `ntp` (Network Time Protocol) package should be installed.
 This prevents errors with certificate validation that can occur when the time is not synchronized between the client and server.